swimos/cookbook/egress_bridges/README.md

 We scrape together the working pieces to create our non-blocking `CustomDriver`.
 In order to keep the implementation simple, `CustomDriver` is not thread-safe.
 We therefore only demonstrate Option 2 in this example.

-## Run
+## Running This Demo

-1. Run `swim.grade.db.Database` to start an H2 database.

-2. Run `swim.grade.GradePlane` to run the Swim server and the non-blocking connector to the database.

-3. Run `swim.grade.Sim` to simulate data being sent to the Swim server.
+This demo requires running the `swim.grade.db.Database`, `swim.grade.GradePlane`, and `swim.grade.Sim` classes in that order.
+Review [`README.md` from the parent directory](../README.md) for instructions on how to do this.
+For those who pick Option 2, the `gradle` task corresponding to `swim.grade.db.Database` is called `runDb`, and the one corresponding to `swim.grade.Sim` is called `runSim`.

-## Stop
+## Stopping This Demo

 Close aforementioned three processes in the opposite order to which they were run.
-Immediately before `GradePlane` exits, the process issues a read of each student in the Database; you should confirm that these match the final log for each `StudentAgent`.
+Immediately before `GradePlane` exits, the process issues a read of each student in the database; you should confirm that these match the final log for each `StudentAgent`.

-## Running A Java Class

-This demo requires running multiple Java classes.

-### Option 1: Build And Run With IDE

-Simply navigate to your class, and run it through your IDE.

-### Option 2: Build And Run With Gradle

-0. Ensure that the `mainClassName` variable in your `build.gradle` file is correct.

-1. In a shell, navigate to this directory (`/some/path/cookbook/egress_bridges/`)

-2. Run one of the following:

-  - `./gradlew run`, on most non-Windows machines

-  - `.\gradlew.bat run`, on Windows machines

-  - `gradle run` (regardless of machine) if you have a local Gradle distribution and prefer to use that; note that we do not support anything prior to 5.2.

-### Option 3: Build With Gradle, Run With Java

-0. Ensure that the `mainClassName` variable in your `build.gradle` file is correct.

-1. In a shell, navigate to this directory (`/some/path/cookbook/egress_bridges/`)

-2. Run one of the following:

-  - `./gradlew build`, on most non-Windows machines

-  - `.\gradlew.bat build`, on Windows machines

-  - `gradle build` (regardless of machine) if you have a local Gradle distribution and prefer to use that; note that we do not support anything prior to 5.2.

-3. Unfoo the newly-created `build/distributions/egress-bridges-3.9.2.foo`, where "foo" is either "tar" or "zip".

-4. Run the `bin/egress-bridges` script (`bin\egress-bridges.bat` on Windows).